chenhong-dkfz/GenomeTornadoPlot/README.md

 ```bash
 git clone https://github.com/chenhong-dkfz/GenomeTornadoPlot
 ```
-4. Open the folder tornado.test.1 and open the “tornado.test.1.Rproj” file in RStudio.
+4. Open the folder GenomeTornadoPlot and open the “GenomeTornadoPlot.Rproj” file in RStudio.
 5. In the RStudio console, type:
 ```R
 devtools::install()